WHAT IS VIDEOS

 Home > What Is This Tool?

-The compass plane, also known as a circular plane, traditionally was used by wheel-wrights and joiners for planing concave and convex surfaces.
+The Compass Plane, also known as a Circular Plane, is a woodwork plane with a curved sole which curves through the length while staying even across.
+Compass planes were traditionally used by wheel-wrights and joiners for planing concave and convex surfaces.

 Compass planes were originally made from wood and were usually fitted with a 1 3/4 inch or 2 inch cutting iron and back iron.
 Most of the wooden compass planes were fixed to the curvature in which the soles were made to.
 If the user required a different curvature they would either need a different plane or they would need to reshape the wooden sole manually with hand tools.